Werner syndrome

-Werner syndrome (WS) or Werner's syndrome, also known as "adult progeria", is a rare, autosomal recessive disorder which is characterized by the appearance of premature aging.
+Werner syndrome (WS; sometimes Werner's syndrome; also known as adult progeria) is a rare autosomal recessive disorder which is characterized by the appearance of premature aging.

 Werner syndrome is named after the German scientist Otto Werner.
 He identified the syndrome in four siblings observed with premature aging, which he explored as the subject of his dissertation of 1904.

 It has a global incidence rate of less than 1 in 100,000 live births (although incidence in Japan and Sardinia is higher, affecting 1 in 20,000–40,000 and 1 in 50,000, respectively).
 1,300 cases had been reported as of 2006.
 Affected individuals typically grow and develop normally until puberty; the mean age of diagnosis is twenty-four, often realized when the adolescent growth spurt is not observed.
 The youngest person diagnosed was six years old.
 The median and mean ages of death are 47–48 and 54 years, respectively.
 The main causes of death are cardiovascular disease and cancer.

 Presentation

 Werner syndrome patients exhibit growth retardation, short stature, premature graying of hair, alopecia (hair loss), wrinkling, prematurely aged faces with beaked noses, skin atrophy (wasting away) with scleroderma-like lesions, lipodystrophy (loss of fat tissues), abnormal fat deposition leading to thin legs and arms, and severe ulcerations around the Achilles tendon and malleoli (around ankles).
 Other symptoms include change in voice (weak, hoarse, high-pitched), atrophy of gonads leading to reduced fertility, bilateral cataracts (clouding of lens), premature arteriosclerosis (thickening and loss of elasticity of arteries), calcinosis (calcium deposits in blood vessels), atherosclerosis (blockage of blood vessels), type 2 diabetes, osteoporosis (loss of bone mass), telangiectasia, and malignancies.
-The prevalence of rare cancers, such as meningiomas, are increased in individuals with Werner syndrome.
+The prevalence of rare cancers are increased in individuals with Werner syndrome.